atar-axis/xpadneo/README.md

+*This is a BETA version!
+It works, but there is still A LOT to do.*

+---

 # Linux Driver for Xbox One S Wireless Gamepad

 This is a driver for the Xbox One S Wireless Gamepad which I created for a student research project at fortiss GmbH.